pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

 - Download the version of [Plink](https://www.cog-genomics.org/plink/1.9/) that works with your device.
 - Download the version of [Plink2](https://www.cog-genomics.org/plink/2.0/) that works with your device.

-# Completing Part 1
+# Part 1
-Create a Jupyter Notebook to host your work and import the packages as noted by `requirements.txt` in addition to the `subprocess` and `os` library:
+Create a `.py` to host your work and import the packages as noted by `requirements.txt` in addition to the `subprocess` and `os` library.
+This part of the project is located in `part1.py` for reference.
 ```py
 import pandas as pd
 import numpy as np